WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_logicalmodels.md

 - Common sets of data elements may be captured in a separate reusable logical model.

 The logical model name has the name of the tab.
-Logical model should conform to the [SGLogical](TO DO) model profile.
+Logical model should conform to the [SGLogical](http://build.fhir.org/ig/WorldHealthOrganization/smart-base/StructureDefinition-SGLogicalModel.html) model profile.

+Creating the logical model from a DAK consists in creating the data structure, linking the elements to the common concept identifiers or, if that is not possible, to the internal unique concept identifiers (e.g. `DE1`, etc.).
+Additionally, assigning valuesets (creating them when needed), and capturing any constraints that are persent in the L2.

-Upon starting to create the logical model, an intake validation is useful, although it can be done simultaneouslty done with the editing of the logical model:
+To start creating the logical model, an intake validation is useful, although it can be done simultaneouslty done with the editing of the logical model:
 1. Verify that each data element needed exists in the common Glossary
     1. If not, create and provisionally use a draft concept, and request that concept to be added to the common glossary.